 Updates based on Facebook feedback:

-First, make sure the bowl you use is metal and medium to large in size.
-You want plenty of room for your cloves to bang around.
+- First, make sure the bowl you use is metal and medium to large in size.
+You want plenty of room for your garlic cloves to bang around.

-Second, separate the cloves from the garlic head by giving the whole head a good bang on your counter before putting the whole head in the the bowl.
+- Second, separate the cloves from the garlic head by giving the whole head a good bang on your counter before putting the whole head into the bowl.